Key Stage 4 - changes to GCSE exams

 Progress 8 measure: Progress 8 is now used for the performance tables of schools.
 Progress 8 is designed to encourage schools to offer a broad and balanced curriculum at KS4.
 The new measure is based on students’ progress at secondary school measured across 8 subjects:

 - English, Mathematics

 - 3 other English Baccalaureate (Ebacc) subjects (sciences, computer science, geography, history, languages).

 - 3 further subjects, which can be from the range of Ebacc subjects, or can be any other Government approved arts, academic or vocational qualification.

 The Attainment 8 measure shows students' average achievement in the same suite of subjects as the Progress 8 measure.

-Although most students will study for Progress 8 and Attainment 8, the school recognise that there are a number of students for whom a slightly different curriculum is more appropriate.
+Although most students study for Progress 8 and Attainment 8, the school recognises that there are a number of students for whom a slightly different curriculum is more appropriate.

 Sixth Form courses – the current state of play